Web Development April 24, 2026 · 9 min read

 WordPress.comWordPress.com hostedSameFree–$45/month

-This site itself is built with Next.js deployed on Vercel — the same stack.
+This site itself is built with Next.js deployed on Vercel - the same stack.
 Read our guide on MCP and AI agents for more on how we automate content workflows.
-Or see our Complete SEO Guide 2026 to make sure your new fast site actually ranks.
+See our Complete SEO Guide 2026 to make sure your new fast site actually ranks.
+And for managing your content workflows with AI, our Claude Console guide shows you how to automate WordPress content generation at scale.

 References & Further Reading